teekaytech/Restaurant-Page/README.md

 # Restaurant Page

 > A restaurant webpage project intended at practicalising lessons on ES6 classes/modules and webpack.
-The main goal of this project is for the student to show the understanding of the benefits of modularized code as well as the ability to set up a javascript application made of different modules using webpack.
+The main goal of this project is for me to show the understanding of the benefits of modularized code as well as the ability to set up a javascript application made of different modules using webpack.

 ![screenshot](src/assets/images/screenshot.png)

 ## Built With

 - HTML
-- CSS (Bootstrap)
+- SASS
 - JavaScript (ES6)
 - Webpack
 - ESLint